HL7/fhir-shorthand/input/pagecontent/reference.md

 * #Matsyasana "Fish Pose"  "Matsyasana is a reclining back-bending asana in hatha yoga and modern yoga as exercise.
 It is commonly considered a counterasana to Sarvangasana, or shoulder stand, specifically within the context of the Ashtanga Vinyasa Yoga Primary Series."
 * #Bhujangasana "Cobra Pose" "Bhujangasana, or Cobra Pose is a reclining back-bending asana in hatha yoga and modern yoga as exercise.
 It is commonly performed in a cycle of asanas in Surya Namaskar (Salute to the Sun) as an alternative to Urdhva Mukha Svanasana (Upwards Dog Pose)."
 ```
-> **Note:** FSH does not support definition of relationships between local codes, such as parent-child (is-a) relationships.
+> **Note:** FSH does not currently support definition of relationships between local codes, such as parent-child (is-a) relationships.

 #### Defining Mappings